The British Association for Romantic Studies

 In recent years, BARS has also extended its activities into a number of important new fields.
 It supports a series of biennial Early Career and Postgraduate Conferences, which provide an informal arena in which scholars can give and listen to academic papers and discuss their work with contemporaries.
 BARS funds the Stephen Copley Postgraduate Bursaries; applicants can apply for sums of up to £300 to help them with research expenses.
 There is an electronic mailbase for BARS members, informing them of worldwide conferences, events in the field and relevant new publications.

 The BARS International Conference has a long history of successful four-day events.
 Recent conferences have included Romantic Imports and Exports (University of Southampton, 2013), Enlightenment, Romanticism & Nation (University of Glasgow, 2011), Romantic Circulations (Roehampton University, 2009) and Emancipation, Liberation, Freedom, organised jointly with the North American Society for the Study of Romanticism (NASSR) (University of Bristol, 2007).
-The 14th International Conference, Romantic Imprints, will be held at Cardiff University in 2015.
+The 14th International Conference, Romantic Imprints, will be held at Cardiff University in 2015; the conference website is here.
 More details about past conferences can be found here.

 We hope that you will consider becoming a BARS member and telling colleagues and postgraduates about BARS.
 For information on becoming a member of the Association, see the How to Join section of this site.